-The Library is also showing a complementary exhibit, “The Mapparium: An Inside View,” featuring never before made public letters, documents, and artifacts showcasing the construction, history, and significance of this magnificent architectural and artistic achievement.
+The Library is also showing a complementary exhibit, “The Mapparium: An Inside View,” featuring letters, documents, and artifacts never before made public.
+These showcase the construction, history, and significance of this magnificent architectural and artistic achievement.

-A renovation of the Mapparium was initiated in 1998 and took four years to complete.
+The first major renovation of the Mapparium began in 1998 and took four years to complete.
 Krent/Paffett Associates of Boston used the “Color Kinetics” lighting system in the exhibit, creating a way to tell stories in the globular space.
-Kevin Brown of Brown Innovations designed the sound system, solving the problem presented by the Mapparium’s unique acoustics.
-As the first step in renovation, the entire globe was temporarily covered in plywood while heating, ventilation, and air-conditioning systems were upgraded.
-In 1935 the Mapparium was illuminated by about 300 40-watt and 60-watt electric light bulbs placed outside the sphere.
-Now in their place are 206 LED light fixtures that can be programmed to produce up to sixteen million colors.
-This programming produces many different effects.
-For example, an all-blue array causes the continents to recede into silhouette and the oceans to come forward (shifting attention from the geopolitical map to geographic forms).
-The LED panels are environmentally friendly – left on twenty-four hours a day, they would last for fifteen years.
-There are now four speakers in the Mapparium, and in place of a window there is a television screen.
-To clean the glass, a cherry-picker is set up in the middle of the bridge.
+Kevin Brown of Brown Innovations designed the four-speaker sound system, solving the problem presented by the Mapparium’s unique acoustics.
+As the first step in renovation, the entire globe was temporarily covered in plywood while heating, ventilation, and air conditioning systems were upgraded.
+In 1935 the Mapparium had been illuminated by roughly 300 40- and 60-watt electric light bulbs placed outside the sphere.
+In their place 206 LED light fixtures were installed, which could be programmed to produce up to 16 million colors.
+This new programming produced many different effects.
+For example, an all-blue array caused the continents to recede into silhouette and the oceans to come forward (shifting attention from the geopolitical map to geographic forms).
+LED panels are environmentally friendly—even if left on 24 hours a day, they would last for years.
+A television monitor for multimedia presentations replaced the original window from the Publishing House Lobby.
+Another significant upgrade to the Mapparium’s lighting occurred in 2015.
+Over a period of four weeks, Focus Lighting of New York City refitted the space with 175 new LED fixtures.
+In addition to red, green, and blue colors, amber and white were added.
+The number of lumens per fixture increased from 460 to 1372, providing dramatic new brightness.
+A new control system was installed, and workflow was upgraded so that program content can now be designed, produced, and implemented in a fraction of the former time and at no additional cost.
+To clean the glass in the Mapparium, a cherry-picker is set up in the middle of the bridge.
 Workers go out on the machine’s arm and clean each panel with a gentle solution.
-This happens approximately every five years.

 The shape of the Mapparium creates unusual sound effects.
-Speaking near the center of the room, voices are much louder than usual.
-This is because the curved glass walls do not absorb the sound waves produced by the voice but reflect them back to the individual.
+When people are speaking near the center of the room, their voices are much louder than usual.
+This is because the curved glass walls do not absorb the sound waves produced by the voice, but reflect them back.
 Spherical rooms like the Mapparium are known as “whispering galleries.”
 Usually these are of the cylindrical type, and the acoustics are fairly simple.
 The Mapparium, however, is almost spherical, producing a more complex type of acoustics, as well as a very efficient transference of sound.
-In a spherical space, the sound starting near the center of the sphere returns to the source.
+In a spherical space, the sound starting near the center of the sphere returns to its source.
 Sound waves that originate off-center travel around the sphere and arrive at the opposite end simultaneously.
-That’s why those at one end of the bridge can hear the whisper of those at the opposite end, loud and clear, while a listener standing in the center (such as on the bridge running through the center of the Mapparium) would hear a much weaker sound than a person on the edge.
+That’s why those at one end of the bridge can hear the whisper of those at the opposite end—loud and clear—while a listener standing in the center (such as on the bridge running through the center of the Mapparium) hears a much weaker sound.

 Mapparium Photo Gallery